sonniebailey/sonniebailey.github.io/about-content.md

 Ultimately, I'm biased towards recognising that I'm not the final authority on anything (even aspects of my own life!).
 I urge my clients to push back and challenge me on anything I say.
 I encourage people to "question the question".

 I believe that _you_  are the final authority of or your own life.

-#### Is there any other way of finding out your view on things?

-To get a sense of how I see the world, I encourage you to look at my blog, [Wealth & Risk](www.wealthandrisk.nz), where I published articles regularly for approximately 10 years.
-One of the reasons for writing publicly was to develop my thinking about a lot of topics, my ability to communicate ideas as I returned to them, and get the benefit of making my ideas legible and open to scrutiny.

 #### How is your own money invested?